marwyp/DigitalSignalProcessingDemo/README.md

 # DigitalSignalProcessingDemo
-This is demonstration of various digital signal processing functions and programs using Matlab.
+This is demonstration of various digital signal processing functions and applications using Matlab.

 ### Covered topics
 1. Transforms